About Lucinda O’Halloran

 My love for gardening just might be genetic—my maternal grandfather had an organic farm, and my father had a beautiful garden of his own.
 And because spending time in the garden meant I got to hang out with my dad, as a little girl I helped with everything from planting to building ponds to painting fences.

 Once I had my own yard, I drove the neighbors crazy with my planting and tending!
 I designed gardens for my family and friends.
-And in 1985, while standing in my back yard, I dreamed about doing this for a living.
+And while standing in my back yard in St. Paul, Minnesota, I dreamed about doing this professionally.

 That was almost four decades ago, and it was the beginning of a journey that had many turns: I moved from the Midwest to the South to the Northwest, went from working in HR to earning a degree in landscape design, and eventually transformed myself from someone who just loved gardening into a business owner who made it her life’s work.

 Today, my passion for gardening is stronger than ever.
 I even became a certified horticulturist through the Washington State Nursery and Landscape Association so I could share my knowledge through coaching.

 I love being involved in the community, too: I’ve served on the boards for Seattle Tilth and the Seattle Japanese Garden, and I support various nonprofits in the Seattle area.
 When I’m not in the garden, I enjoy visiting museums and galleries, cooking and baking with my niece, and reading.